 - Getting Crap Past the Radar: Burt calling the DISA agent, who mentions a handjob.
 It didn't make Burt anymore comfortable.

 - Happens in a sting operation to arrest Alex's killer with some hilarity in it.
-This is also part of Bi the Way.

 - Go Look at the Distraction: Claude does this to the Ghost to allow Alex to subdue him.
 It didn't work, but Claude was able to disarm Ghost anyway.